43PR/dotfiles/updates.md

 Download and unzip this repository to your downloads

-## Update Quickshell Settings menu / Wallpaper pickerr
+## Update Quickshell Settings menu / Wallpaper picker

 ### Dependencies